unioproject/tanglebeat/README.md

 ## About Tanglebeat
-**Tanglebeat** is a lightweight, highly scalable and configurable software agent which collects Tangle-related metrics to [Prometheus TSDB](https://prometheus.io/).
-Later it can be with such tools as [Grafana](https://grafana.com).
+**Tanglebeat** is a lightweight and highly configurable software agent.
+It is aimed to collect Tangle-related metrics to [Prometheus TSDB](https://prometheus.io/) do be displayed with such tools as [Grafana](https://grafana.com).

-It is a successor of [Traveling IOTA](http://traviota.iotalt.com) project, scaled up and more practical version of the latter.
+It is a successor of [Traveling IOTA](http://traviota.iotalt.com) project, scaled up and, hopefully, more practical version of the latter.

 ## Transfer confirmation metrics

-_Tanglebeat_ is performing IOTA value transfers from one address to the next one in an endless loop.
-In every step whole balance of the address is sent to the next address.
+_Tanglebeat_ is performing IOTA value transfers from one address to the next one in an the endless loop.
-Tangle beat makes sure the resulting bundle is confirmed by _promoting_ it and _reattaching_ (if necessary) untul confirmed.
+Tangle beat makes sure the bundle of the transfer is confirmed by _promoting_ it and _reattaching_ (if necessary).

-Immediately after transfer is confirmed Tanglebeat starts sending those iotas to the next address in the sequence and so on.
+Immediately after current transfer is confirmed Tanglebeat starts sending those iotas to the next address in the sequence.
+And so on.

 Several sequences of addresses is run in parallel.
 Confirmation time and other statistical data is collected in the process of sending and, after some averaging, is provided as metrics.

-The following are examples of metrics provided by Tanglebeat.
+Examples might be _transfers per hour or TfPH_, _average PoW cost per confirmed transfer_, _average confirmation time_.

-Tangle beat published much more data about transfers progress which can be used to calculate more metrics.
+Same time Tanglebeat makes available much more data about transfers progress.
+It can be used to calculate other metrics.

-- transfers per hour or TfPH metrics
-- Transfer confirmation time
-- average PoW cost per confirmed transfer: how many transactions, (re)attached and promoted, are necessary on the average to confirm a transfer.

 ## ZeroMQ metrics